5 traditional Balinese foods you must try (at least once)

 Lawar is well known all over Bali and available in many Balinese restaurants.
 Lawar translates as ‘slice of meat’.
 This dish consists of mixed vegetables, chopped meat, vegetable slices and coconut milk.

 There are various takes on Lawar it is one of those dishes that you can adapt to your preferences.
 It is usually cooked and eaten at religious ceremonies.
 Depending on the materials for cooking and composing the lawar, the taste and colour can turn out quite differently.
-For example, there is red lawar and white lawar, which is predominately, made up of coconut flesh, cream and green vegetables.
+For example, there is red lawar and white lawar, which is predominantly made up of coconut flesh, cream and green vegetables.

 My personal favourite is Jack fruit Lawar.
 The jack fruit is braised in coconut cream and is the main focus of the dish.
 A delicious combination of sweet smooth and nutritious flavours.